tiagoyuzo/zika-vaccination/README.md

 - Predictor-corrector method for successive linearization in time stepping;
 - Forward-backward sweep for the iterative optimal solution;
 - BOBYQA package (Powell, 2009) for optimization in the non linear regression of parameters.

+Mesh files are necessary for a particular finite element mesh.

+The code can also provide Latin Hypercube Sampling solutions used to perform Partial Rank Correlation Coefficient analysis.